TylerSpencerVA/Micron-Three-Statement-Model-2.0/README.md

 ## Model Overview

 Micron is in the middle of a documented memory upcycle driven by AI infrastructure demand.
 The central valuation debate is whether the company is structurally re-rating from a cyclical memory business to a durable AI infrastructure cash generator.
-The DCF outputs show a conservative structural re-rating with normalized gross margins of 65-50% in years 3, 4, & 5:
+The base case DCF outputs show a conservative structural re-rating with normalized gross margins of 65-50% in years 3, 4, & 5:

 - **Perpetuity growth (3.0% LTGR)**: $1,076 / share
 - **EBITDA exit multiple (13.0x)**: $1,034 / share